Poyo-SSB/poyosu/readme.md

 A few sounds (notably slider-related ones) have been made silent using this [44-byte silent wav file](http://up.ppy.sh/files/blank.wav).

+The loop that plays during the pause screen is *[Chill](https://tobyfox.bandcamp.com/track/chill)* from the soundtrack of Undertale.

 ### Cursor and trail

 I don't actually recall what skin inspired the cursor in this skin, but it can really be boiled down to a white circle glowing pink.